-- Revising, expanding, and fully documenting the IPHC’s archive of bycatch mortality estimates and biological data from all IPHC Regulatory Areas.
+- Revising, expanding, and fully documenting the IPHC’s archive of non-directed commercial discard mortality estimates and biological data from all IPHC Regulatory Areas.

 - The delivery of data sets to the IPHC’s Quantitative Sciences Branch while working in coordination with other Fisheries Statistics and Services Branch staff.

 - Assisting with the completion of annual reporting on Pacific halibut fisheries

 - Sampling commercial catch in Regulatory 2A, primarily in Bellingham, WA

 - Enhancement of the IPHC’s online presence by creating content, managing platforms, and communicating IPHC’s science and IPHC’s Interim and Annual Meetings as primary webmaster, publisher for iphc.int, and social media lead.

 - Bachelor of Science, University of Guelph, 2006

 - Graduate Certificate in Social Media Technologies & Implementation, University of Washington, 2015

 - Graduate Certificate in Strategic Communications Management, Purdue University, 2019